 Temporary Uses

 The Director of PBES may allow alternative uses equivalent to existing, legally established uses that have damaged or destroyed structures located within the area impacted by the declared local emergency.
-Property owners will be required to file an application for an Emergency Permit on a form provided by the PBES Department.
+Property owners will be required to file a Notice of Intent on a form provided by the PBES Department.
 These activities may be allowed only so long as the declared disaster is in effect.
 Examples of alternative equivalent uses may include the following:

 Temporary replacement of the winery’s tasting room or other winery related accessory uses, through tents, portable buildings, or relocation to existing on-site structures, so long as all appropriate building code requirements are met, and the temporary facilities do not serve a greater number of visitors or marketing events than allowed under the winery’s approved Use Permit or the Winery Definition Ordinance.
 Temporary commercial kitchens must meet all Environmental Health requirements.